CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Available in Editor Modes: `View`, `Edit`, `Debug`

-The {{< image src="/images/Flow Editor - Execution Options.png" >}} dropdown enables the developer to change the settings that are used when debugging the flow in the Flow Editor.
+The {{< image src="/images/Flow Editor - Execution Options.png" >}} dropdown enables the developer to change the options that are used when debugging the flow in the Flow Editor.
 One, multiple or no options can be selected:

-* `Show execution on workspace` - Forces an icon to be displayed, identifying the position of the flow being debugged, on the workspace, enabling the flow developer to track the execution progress.
+* `Show execution on workspace` - Displays an icon on the workspace, identifying the position of the flow being debugged, enabling the flow developer to track the execution progress.
 * `Break on exception` - causes the flow execution to be paused if an [exception][What is an Exception?] occurs.

 See the [Start an Execution][Start an Execution tutorial] tutorial for a step-by-step guide.